 Increase sharpness by making edges more distinct.
 Use [Unsharp Mask] to increase the contrast of edges while leaving other areas untouched.
+This tool is not displayed when [Adjust using HDR] is enabled.

 1 [Sharpness]

 Choose higher values to increase the sharpness of outlines throughout the picture.